 A common stumbling block to becoming a U.S. citizen can seem minor and accidental, but it is regarded very seriously by USCIS--that is claiming to be a U.S. citizen by registering to vote.
 Illinois has instituted a program that encourages individuals applying for driver's licenses or renewals to also register to vote.
 You may have gone to a Secretary or State's office years ago and not even known that you registered to vote, but this can be discovered during the naturalization process and can lead to your removal from the United States.
 It's very important that you have an attorney by your side during the naturalization process to help you with any problems that may arise, such as voter's registration or past criminal history.

 There are many benefits to retaining an experienced naturalization lawyer before you apply for citizenship.
 The law in the area of Naturalization is complex, unforgiving and can be treacherous to the unaware.
 Applying for naturalization when you have any criminal arrests or convictions can land the unsuspecting person in removal proceedings.
 A permanent residence card, even with years or even decades of residence in the United States may not protect you from being placed in removal proceedings once you bring yourself to the attention of the USCIS by applying for U.S citizenship.
 That is why it is important to consult with a knowledgeable attorney before you bring a naturalization application before the USCIS.

 Attorneys at Kalita Law Group P.C. are very experienced at evaluating your Naturalization case to head of potential negative consequences.
 Even non-criminal issues can come up during the naturalization process that invalidate your permanent residence card and put you in removal proceedings.
-Contact us using the contact form on the home page, or call for a free consultation and evaluation of your case by an immigration attorney.
+Contact us using the contact form on the home page, or call for a free evaluation of your case by an immigration attorney.